sayeekrish/sayeekrish.github.io/_posts/2020-07-01-serverless-api-lambda-gateway.md

     4. Cost Effective in unpredictable workload

 ###### Disadvantages:
-    1. Not for long running processes.
+    1. Not for long running processes (30 sec is the limit for the lambda service when you use along with API Gateway)
-    2. Vendor lock-in
+    2. Vendor lock-in.

-I am taking a simple usecase here, an todo app to show you basic operations like create, get, update and delete an task.
+I am taking a simple usecase here, a post API to add a task, full implementation of this article can be found in the github project

 ###### Software Requirements:
     1. Nodejs